How to Plan a Trip to Phuket in 2026: Tips From our Multiple Visits

 It’s important to note that out of all 77 of Thailand’s provinces, Phuket is one of the most affected regions during its wet season.

-In light of that, I recommended budgeting a bit of extra time on your Phuket itinerary.
+In light of that, we recommended budgeting a bit of extra time on your trip.

 There is fun street art and lots of photo opportunities hidden in small streets and laneways.